What is an Organizational Chart?

 More than 90 percent of organizations supply Microsoft Office® to their workers.
 Many try to make an org chart using Smart Art, and find it frustrating.
-Fortunately, SmartDraw integrates easily with the Microsoft Office suite, as well as with the world's favorite Office alternative, Google Docs.
-Not only is it easier to create an org chart in SmartDraw, but learn how easy it is to transfer an organizational chart created in SmartDraw to any Microsoft Office product.
+Fortunately, SmartDraw integrates easily with the Microsoft Office® suite, as well as with other popular services such as Dropbox®, Google Drive™, and OneDrive®.
+Not only is it easier to create an org chart in SmartDraw, but learn how easy it is to transfer an organizational chart created in SmartDraw to any Microsoft Office® product.

 Create an Organizational Chart from Imported Data

 Perhaps the easiest way to create an org chart is to generate it automatically from a data file that lists all of the employees and who they report to.
 Learn how here.

 The best way to understand organizational charts is to look at some examples of organizational charts.